top of page

 Mrs. Keyes homeschooled their children.
 Other miners and settlers noticed and asked if they could bring their children over to be taught by Mrs. Keyes.
 Eventually, a one-room schoolhouse was built, and the San Bernardino School District hired a teacher from Burma to teach the children in the area.

 Today this ranch is preserved exactly the way Mr. Keyes left it when he died in 1969.
-Thousands of metal pieces he used as parts can be found in the immediate area, fences made out of Joshua trees, and the buildings stand just as they were last used.
-A peek through the schoolhouse window reveals books still on the bookshelf.
+Thousands of metal pieces he used as parts can be found in the immediate area, and fences made out of dead Joshua trees and trunks surround the house.

-610 views0 comments
+882 views0 comments

 bottom of page